14 Combined Loads

 • The sum of the forces in the longitudinal direction will give the total normal force.

-• The sum of the moments about each of the cross-sectional centroidal axes will give the bending moments: MV about the vertical axis and MH about the horizontal axis.
+• The sum of the moments about each of the cross-sectional centroidal axes will give the bending moments: MV about the vertical cross-sectional axis and MH about the horizontal cross-sectional axis.

 2. Write the general normal stress equation for the longitudinal and cross-sectional directions and eliminate unnecessary terms (terms from loading that is not applied or that does not affect the point in question).